 Proactively manage your risks.
 If your small business has no claims history, expect to pay lower insurance rates.
 An effective way to do this is to create a comprehensive risk management plan.
 For example, you might:

 Insureon is the #1 independent agency for online delivery of small business insurance.
-We help business owners compare quotes from top-rated U.S. insurance providers, buy policies, and manage coverage online.
+We help business owners get quotes from top-rated U.S. insurance providers, pick the right coverage for their insurance needs, buy policies, and manage coverage online.

-Once you find the right policies for your small business, you can begin coverage in less than 24 hours and get a certificate of insurance as proof of coverage.
+Once you find the right small business insurance policies for your needs, you can begin coverage in less than 24 hours and get a certificate of insurance as proof of coverage.